RanaSmarty/Java-Learning/Introduction to Java/README.md

 3. Compile the Java program:
 javac welcomeToGitHub.java
+javac heyJava.java

-4. Run the program:java welcomeToGitHub
+4. Run the program: java welcomeToGitHub and java heyJava

 **You should see the message:**
 Hey developers, Welcome to GitHub World!
+Hey, Java World!

 ## Contributing